sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 ```

 ## 7. Vector
 A `Vector` is a general-purpose, immutable data structure.
-It provides random access and updates in effectively constant time, as well as very fast append and prepend.
+It provides random access and updates in constant time, providing very fast append and prepend mechanisms.

 Vectors support elements of the same type: